 Area of interest

-Andrew is the Innovation Advisor at Field Ready, which uses disruptive technologies such as digital fabrication to transform disaster relief supply chains and make aid supplies in the field.
+Andrew is the Innovation Lead at Field Ready, which uses emerging technologies such as digital fabrication to transform disaster relief supply chains and make aid supplies in the field.